 March - May

-Epcot International Flower & Garden Festival — Returning Spring 2020
+Epcot International Flower & Garden Festival — March 4 - June 1, 2020

 The second festival in the lineup of the annual Epcot events, Epcot International Flower & Garden Festival blossoms each spring.
 This event features more than 100 topiaries spread throughout the park.
 There are an abundance of food offerings at the outdoor kitchens scattered around World Showcase to enjoy while admiring the character topiaries.
 Popular kitchens include the locally grown Florida Fresh, Japan's Hanami, the Smokehouse: Barbecue and Brews and Bauernmarkt: Farmer's Market featuring organic samplings with a German and Bavarian flare.

 Guests can also delight in the hundreds of butterfly species residing at the festival's screened butterfly house.
 In 2019, the festival concerts took place at America Gardens Theater every night during the event.
 Epcot International Flower & Garden Festival is included with regular admission to Epcot.
 This is one of the most colorful and popular Disney World events!

 Check out the sights and sounds of Epcot's Flower & Garden Festival below!